caj50/caj50.github.io/Analysis Tutorials/MA10207BT11/index.md

   * $F$ is continuous on $[a,b],$ and
   * If $f$ is continuous at $c \in (a,b)$, then $F$ is differentiable at $c \in (a,b)$ with $F'(c) = f(c).$

    </p></div>\EndKnitrBlock{theorem}

-So, why all the hype for these theorems?
+So, why should we like these theorems so much?
 The first theorem makes finding integrals much easier, as derivatives are (generally) nicer to deal with than Riemann sums!
 The second theorem here gives you *existence* of a primitive for $f$, which you can apply the first theorem to!

 As a warning, if in Theorem \@ref(thm:thm4) $f$ is **not** continuous at $c \in (a,b)$, $F$ may still be differentiable at $c$!
 See Problem Sheet 11, Tutorial Question 1 for more details.